-In addition to my academic achievements, last summer I was lucky enough to backpack through Europe with a fellow Odyssey alumni.
-If it wasn’t for Odyssey Community School, I would not have such a deep appreciation and love for not only academics, but also travel, physical health, emotional well-being, and spiritual growth.
-At Odyssey, I made life-long friends, life-long goals, and life-long values that define who I am today.
+In addition to my academic achievements, last summer I was lucky enough to backpack through Europe with a fellow Odyssey School alumnus.
+If it wasn’t for Odyssey School, I would not have such a deep appreciation and love for not only academics, but also travel, physical health, emotional well-being, and spiritual growth.
+At Odyssey School, I made life-long friends, life-long goals, and life-long values that define who I am today.

 Emily Diaz-Loar, ’13

 This animated short exploring and exposing teen anxiety was created during our two week minimester in 2018.
 It is the product of the collaboration between 9 high school students, including 9th-12th grade students.